 Shine Lawyers’ Special Counsel Craig Oliver says: "I was saddened to hear of yet another mining death, this time of a worker at the Curragh coal mine in central Queensland.
 Mines and quarries are still among the most dangerous places to work in the Sunshine State and that's not good enough.

 "It’s heartbreaking to see so many injured miners or relatives of deceased miners coming through my door to seek legal advice because safety is not coming before production and commercial interests on the list of priorities, which has to change.

 "The state government can’t move quickly enough to fulfil its promise to extend industrial manslaughter laws to the resources industry, both to deter mining companies from adopting or permitting unsafe work practices and increase accountability."

 Adding to the dangerous culture within the mining industry has been the casualisation of the workforce.
 As these casual workers can be dismissed at a moment’s notice, relying on them to be the ones to complain about safety is flawed and needs to be addressed.

 Between 2013-14 and 2018-19, there were 475 serious accidents in Queensland mines, including 110 last financial year, which shows how important ongoing scrutiny of workplace health and safety is.

-Earlier this year, a safety “reset” for all Queensland mines and quarries was undertaken that saw thousands of employees receive special safety training.
+In 2019, a safety “reset” for all Queensland mines and quarries was undertaken that saw thousands of employees receive special mining safety training.
 An independent review into coal mining deaths was also widened to include other types of mines and quarries as part of the Queensland Government reaction in the wake of the eight fatalities, but the results are yet to be released.